-Earlier this summer, the 4th annual Governors Ball music festival took over Randall’s Island in NYC for three days of music across four stages.
-One of the outstanding features of this year’s festival was the presentation of some emerging artists alongside the major acts. ‘s Steve Malinski had a chance to catch up with a few of those artists after their sets to talk about their experiences and their music.
+Earlier this summer, the 4th annual Governors Ball Music Festival took over Randall’s Island in NYC for three days of music across four stages.
+One of the outstanding features of this year’s festival was the presentation of some emerging artists alongside the major acts.
+Steve Malinski had a chance to catch up with a few of those artists after their sets to talk about their experiences and their music, including Ben Cameron.

 Ben Cameron is a singer-songwriter who along with a talented band blends lyrics with a variety of harmonies, yacht rock and folk rock creating a unique sound to come out of the Nashville scene.
 Ben is currently recording new material and in October plans to announce a tour to support the new release.
 Here’s what he had to share with us.